 Mastering Polynomial Factoring

-3. Factoring Trinomials (ax^2 + bx + c
+3. Factoring Trinomials (ax^2 + bx + c)

 Trinomials are polynomials with three terms.
 The method for factoring them depends on the leading coefficient, a.

-Case 1: Leading Coefficient is 1 (a = 1
+Case 1: Leading Coefficient is 1 (a = 1)

-, you need to find two numbers that multiply to c and add up to b.
+When the trinomial is in the form x^2 + bx + c, you need to find two numbers that multiply to c and add up to b.

-Factor the trinomial x^2 + 5x + 6
+Factor the trinomial x^2 + 5x + 6.

 - We need two numbers that multiply to 6 and add to 5.